Bacon and Cheddar Quiche is a delicious breakfast or brunch recipe that everyone will love! It is easy to make and full of flavor

 Pie Crust

-- BLIND BAKE: Once your pie crust is on the pie plate, place a sheet of wax paper or parchment paper over the top, larger than the actual pie plate.
+- For a homemade and store-bought crust - BLIND BAKE: Once your pie crust is on the pie plate, place a sheet of wax paper or parchment paper over the top, larger than the actual pie plate.
 Place pie weights or dried beans over top of the paper and spread evenly over the bottom of the shell, making sure to get all the way to the edges, corners, and sides.
-Place in the oven at 375 degrees for 15-16 minutes.
+Place in the oven at 375 degrees for 20-25 minutes.
 Once finished, remove and let cool until the quiche mixture is ready.
 Remove the pie weights once cooled down a bit.
 Proceed with the recipe.

 Egg Mixture